Stopping smoking

 Lifestyle on Prescription aims to encourage lifestyle changes, showing that common conditions can be improved through behaviour changes.

-Cheshire East Council commissions the One You Cheshire East service where you can choose to be Smoke Free and change your life for the better!
+Cheshire East Council commissions the One You Cheshire East service to help you on your journey to being smoke free.

 The service supports: